 Where it goes wrong is when I get back home.
 I may have 300 or more photographs to process and I am always keen to have a look at them as soon as possible.
 For some, I want to see if they have come out how I expected.
 Then the need to work on them kicks in.
 Particularly if I have a picture in my head of how I want the final image to look.
 I have written before about how I feel driven to work on those sorts of images until they match the picture in my head.

 So I don’t just stop at looking at the photographs.
 I start to work on more and more on them and I seem to be incapable of doing them in small batches.
 I spend many hours sitting staring at the screen working away at my creations.
 That is where the trouble starts.
 I forget to drink, I forget to eat and the time goes by.
 Sometimes three or four hours at a stretch.
 And when I finally come to move, my ankles, knees and back are locked up and I perhaps have a stiff neck.
 Even though I have enjoyed what I have been doing (mentally and emotionally) I am usually exhausted physically.
+That is where Barnet Boy comes in – he reminds me of the need to get up and move, drink etc. And with two mad dogs it is guaranteed they will interrupt me to play every hour or so.

 Before you go